32 cm: How Many Inches? A thorough look to Metric-Imperial Conversion

 -

 Q: Is the conversion factor of 2.54 cm/inch exact?
 A: While commonly used, 2.54 cm/inch is an approximation.
 The exact relationship is defined through more complex metrological standards.
-However, for most practical purposes, this approximation is perfectly adequate.
+Still, for most practical purposes, this approximation is perfectly adequate.

 -